tongzhouxu/mashpit/README.md

   ```
   And then run:
   ```
-  create_db.py database bareilly
+  create_db.py bareilly
   ```
   In this command, bareilly is the name for the database.
 This command should generate a file named **bareilly.db**

 #### 3. Build up the metadata database by searching for all the information in NCBI using keyword salmonella bareilly

   ```
-  metadata_sra_db.py database bareilly method keyword email your_ncbi_account_email --key your_ncbi_api_key --term salmonella_bareilly
+  metadata_sra_db.py bareilly keyword your_ncbi_account_email --key your_ncbi_api_key --term salmonella_bareilly
   ```

-  While running this command, you will see all the metadata fetched printing out on the screen.
-If there is no SRA record for a biosample, the entry will be skipped and you will see "No SRA record."

  #### 4. Get the SKESA assembly and sourmash signature file

   ```
-  sketch_db.py database bareilly
+  sketch_db.py bareilly
   ```

-  This command should create a folder named "database" in the current path, and the assembly downloaded will be stored in this folder.
-A signatrue file named "database.sig" should also be generated in which there are sourmash signatures for each assembly in the database folder.
+  This command should create a folder named "tmp" in the current path, and the assembly downloaded will be stored in this folder during the sketching process.
+A signatrue file named "bareilly.sig" should also be generated in which there are sourmash signatures for each assembly in the database folder.

-  While running this command, you will see "Downloaded assembly for SRR_accession" if successful.
-If the skesa assembly does not exist or there is anything wrong, you will see "Can't download SKESA assembly for SRR_accession" printing out.
+  While running this command, you will see "Assembly downloaded for SRR_accession" if successful.
+If the skesa assembly does not exist or there is anything wrong, you will see "No assembly for SRR_accession" printing out.

  #### 5. Get the most similar genome in the database for a target sample.

    ```
-   query_against_db.py sample_name test_sample_name database bareilly
+   query_against_db.py test_sample_name bareilly
    ```

    In this command, test_sample_name should be the full name of the target sample.
 The target sample should be a genome assembly and exist in the current path.